bwsw/sj-platform/SJDocs/source/Tutorial.rst

 - cURL;
 - sbt.

-**Option 3.** Also you can run SJ-Platform locally deploying it on `minimesos <http://streamjuggler.readthedocs.io/en/develop/SJ_Deployment.html#minimesos-deployment>`_ as a testing environment.
+**Option 3.** Also, you can run SJ-Platform locally deploying it on `minimesos <http://streamjuggler.readthedocs.io/en/develop/SJ_Deployment.html#minimesos-deployment>`_ as a testing environment.

 The following technical requirements should be met: